 Ensuring Access to High Quality Child Care Options

 Child Care Resources (CCR) receives funding from the Department of Early Education and Care (EEC) to make it possible for families to have access to high-quality information, resources, and referrals to meet their child care needs.
 CCR educates families on the cost, quality, and availability of early education and out-of-school-time care, and provides eligible families with access to subsidized Child Care Vouchers.
 CCR employs experienced and highly trained staff who are able to provide services to families in English and Spanish.
-Please contact staff at the Worcester, Milford, or Fitchburg locations for more information about Child Care Resources and Information and Referrals.
+Please contact staff at the location near you for more information about Child Care Resources and Information and Referrals.

 Child Care Information & Referral for Parents and Families